Find the best collection of mosaic knitting patterns here in this free pattern round up – makes of all types and for all skill levels!

 Yarn: Carnival 8 Ply Acrylic (DK Weight #3)

 While you might think it’s a bit too late in the season to start working on a blanket, the nice thing is that it will keep you warm as you work on it.
-Plus, the broad range of colors and mosaic designs will ensure that you won’t get bored!
-This looks like a lovely project to work on in the evening while you watch tv.
+Plus, the broad range of colors and mosaic designs, especially if you choose something like the Purl Soho Mosaic Blanket, will ensure that you won’t get bored!
+This looks like a lovely project to work on in the evening while you watch TV.

 Designer: Brenda York for Berroco